Loux977/ML-Course/README.md

      ```
    You’ll know it's active when you see (ml_venv) at the start of the terminal prompt.

-6. After activating the virtual environment, open the 00_intro.ipynb notebook in VSCode and follow the instructions inside.
+6. After activating the virtual environment, open the `00_intro.ipynb` notebook (`code` directory) in VSCode and follow the instructions inside.
 This notebook is specifically designed to help you set up and get familiar with working in Jupyter Notebooks.
 If you are already familiar with it you can skip it.

 Once you've completed the steps, you'll be all set to start exploring the other notebooks in this repository!